PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:01:59
+Last updated: 2024-04-02 19:03:07
-Random Quote: The most formidable weapon against errors of every kind is reason. - Thomas Paine
+Random Quote: Friendship without self-interest is one of the rare and beautiful things of life. - James F. Byrnes